TheraForge/OTFMagicBox/README.md

 ## Consent

-The informed consent is the process of a user granting authorization to an application to access specific resources on their behalf (for example, health sensors) and/or to perform certain actions (for example, as part of a medical study).
+The informed consent is the process of a user granting authorization to an application to access specific resources on their behalf (for exammple, health sensors) and/or to perform certain actions (for example, as part of a medical study).
 Users will be asked for consent to allow access to their personal data.

 <p align="center"><img src="Docs/3-Consent.png" width=35% height=35%></p>